Toqa1234/MiniUber/README.md

 # Mini Uber

 ## Project Description
-*website for passengers and drivers , if passenger can ask for a ride request with specific vechile , by adding the location , destination , pay type , visa number if required and ride type . he can accept or cancel the request
-He can make a support ticket for the driver who annoy him .
+System helps passengers to request a drivers , passenger can ask for a ride request with specific vechile , by adding the location , destination , pay type , visa number if required and ride type , and also can accept or cancel the request and make a support ticket for the driver who annoied him .

-For driver he see all requests and choose what he want and see the tickets made for him *
+Driver can see all requests and choose what he want and see the tickets made for him.

 ## Development Tools